dbt-labs/dbt-database-adapter-scaffold/{{cookiecutter.project_name}}/README.md

 ## {{ cookiecutter.project_name }}
 This repo contains the base code to help you start to build out your {{ cookiecutter.project_name }} adapter plugin, for more information on how to build out the adapter please follow the [docs](https://docs.getdbt.com/docs/contributing/building-a-new-adapter)

 ** Note ** this `README` is meant to be replaced with what information would be required to use your adpater once your at a point todo so.

+** Note **
+### Adapter Scaffold default Versioning
+This adapter plugin follows [semantic versioning](https://semver.org/).
+The first version of this plugin is v{{ cookiecutter.project_version }}, in order to be compatible with dbt Core v{{ cookiecutter.dbt_version }}.

+It's also brand new!
+For {{ cookiecutter.adapter_name }}-specific functionality, we will aim for backwards-compatibility wherever possible.
+We are likely to be iterating more quickly than most major-version-1 software projects.
+To that end, backwards-incompatible changes will be clearly communicated and limited to minor versions (once every three months).

  ## Getting Started